project-flogo/rules/scripts/README.md

-## Sanity Test Framework
+## Sanity Testing

-* This is a shell script based test framework that performs sanity testing against rules/examples and generates html report.
+* There is a shell script file `run_sanitytest.sh` that performs sanity testing against rules/examples and generates html report.

-* This framework will get the list of all sanity.sh files in examples and run tests against each sanity.sh file
+* This script file checks for all available `sanity.sh` files inside rules/examples and run tests against individual `sanity.sh` file

-* To execute sanity tests locally , run below commands
+* To run sanity tests

 ```
 cd $GOPATH/src/github.com/project-flogo/rules/scripts
 ./run_sanitytest.sh
 ```

-* Test status of each example is updated in the html report.
-This test report is made available in GOPATH
+* Testcase status of each example is updated in the html report and test report is made available in scripts folder.

 ### Contributing

-If you're adding a new rules example, optionally you can add sanity test file with name 'sanity.sh'.
+If you're adding a new rules example, optionally you can add sanity test file with name `sanity.sh`.
 Below is the template used for creating test file.

 ```
 #!/bin/bash